zanni/messaging-server/README.md

 **Workflow**:
 - User inits connection by sending HTTP POST request to "/connect" endpoint, providing {userId}.
 A session is generated with a random {listeningKey} and an available {listeningAddress}.
 - User then attempts to connect to SockJS "/ws" endpoint using session's data given in previous HTTP response.
 If an active session matches {userId, listeningAddress, listeningKey}, SockJS connection is opened
-- User exchanges messages with others connected users by sending HTTP POST requestS to "/exchange" enpoint.
-Messages are relayed by pushing on corresponding users queues
+- User exchanges messages with others connected users by sending JSON messages through SockJS connection.
+Messages are relayed between SockJS nodes using internal HTTP POST
-- User disconnects by either sending HTTP POST request to "/disconnect" endpoint or broking SockJS connection
 - SockJS connection/disconnection events are monitored.
 When a connection is opened, corresponding session is acked, when a connection is broken, corresponding session is deleted

 ## Implementations

 This project provide two differents implementations of this design:
-- [backend-rabbitmq](https://github.com/zanni/messaging-server/tree/master/backend-rabbitmq): Spring http webapp + RabbitMQ + In-Memory session
+- [backend-rabbitmq](https://github.com/zanni/messaging-server/tree/master/backend-rabbitmq): Spring http webapp + RabbitMQ + In-Memory session (this implementation came first )
-- [backend-springws](https://github.com/zanni/messaging-server/tree/master/backend-springws): Spring http webapp + Spring SockJS webapp + Memcached session + Etcd (live SockJS cluster upscaling/downscaling)
+- [backend-springws](https://github.com/zanni/messaging-server/tree/master/backend-springws): Spring http webapp + Spring SockJS webapp + Memcached session + Etcd (hot SockJS/HTTP cluster upscaling/downscaling)